Taludas/WholesomeHaciendaHaul/imya.md

 - Decree 5: Cultural Conservation Act (required Attractiveness: 2200)

 ### Extented Hacienda by Lordys and Taludas
-In cooperation with Lordys, I developped an extention to the Hacienda DLC with new public buildings, new 2x3 Hacienda residences and a outer Hacienda wall ornament to further customise your Gameplay experience.
+In cooperation with Lordys, I developed an extension to the Hacienda DLC with new public buildings, new 2x3 Hacienda residences and a outer Hacienda wall ornament to further customize your Gameplay experience.

 - Small Marketstands: Satisfy need of Hacienda for Residences in its range
 - Small Jornalero, Obrero Residences and Artista Residences (2x3): 24 [30], 44 [55] and 68 [85] pop
 - Hacienda Chapel: Satisfies Chapel Need
 - Hacienda Fire Station, Hacienda Police Station (both with advanced Versions as well): Two resolver units each and slightly higher coverage
 - Hacienda Trade Union: Radius 20!
-Costs 50 Obrero Worforce though
+Costs 50 Obrero Workforce though
 - Hacienda Townhall
 - Hacienda Border Wall Semi-Automatic and manual: read below!
 - One quick word on the topic of the semi-automatic outer wall.
 Since the Anno Code only allows for ornaments to be in the middle of the decal to snap automatically into the right place, I had to use a trick.
 You have to build a two tile wide corridor of wall first.
 Afterwards you can safely delete the inner circle and the outer one will stay connected the right way!

 ### Mod Tweaks through iModYourAnno

-If you use the iModYourAnno Anno Mod Manager you will find a tweakin tab in it.
+If you use the iModYourAnno Anno Mod Manager you will find a tweaking tab in it.
 There are several options to tweak some gameplay elements of this mod.
-For example you can toggle wheter the Hacienda Farms require a fertility.
+For example you can toggle whether the Hacienda Farms require a fertility.
 Or what recipe the winery uses.
-With regards to the policies you can decide to either use the vanilla ones or my modded ones and you can specify the required Attractivness amount needed to unlock these.
+With regards to the policies you can decide to either use the vanilla ones or my modded ones and you can specify the required Attractiveness amount needed to unlock these.
 If you want the full experience, I suggest you switch every toggle option to 'on'.
 The value tweaking is up to your own liking.
 Feel free to experiment with your own numbers.
 Always remember to save you changes and delete the Cache Folder inside your mods folder afterwards.

 ### Bugfixes
 - Hacienda Main Building removed from the ItemEffectTargetPool “All Hacienda Buildings” so that it can’t be boosted by Items which affect “All Production Buildings”.